If you recently experienced a wrongful dismissal from your job, you may feel the need to seek compensation for lost earnings and emotional distress.

-Is Florida an at will state?
-Although there are at will employment exceptions in Florida, it is an at-will employment state like the most others.
+Is Florida an at-will state?
+Although there are at-will employment exceptions in Florida, it is an at-will employment state like most others.
 What is employment at will?
-The at-will employment legal doctrine affirms that employees and employers who agree to a working relationship can end this relationship at any time, due to any legal reason.
+The at-will employment legal doctrine affirms that employees and employers who agree to a working relationship can end this relationship at any time due to any legal reason.

 Note: At will employment exceptions in Florida are not recognized.
 None of the aforementioned exceptions are practiced in the state.

-File a Discrimination Charge With the Equal Employment Opportunity Commission in Florida
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in Florida

 If you are wondering how to file a charge of employment discrimination in FL, you will first need to contact the Equal Employment Opportunity Commission (EEOC).
 To file a wrongful termination charge, former employees can call or write to the Miami office for a pre-screening.

 When researching how to file an EEOC employment discrimination claim, it is important to pay attention to deadlines.
 You must file a claim within 180 days of your dismissal.
 EEOC will send a claim receipt to you and your employer 10 days after a successful filing.

-File a Lawsuit Against Your Employer in Florida
+Filing a Lawsuit Against Your Employer in Florida

 If you plan on suing for wrongful termination in Florida, the EEOC must first grant you the right to you prosecute.
 When filing a wrongful termination claim against employers, workers must show evidence of the specific discrimination or retaliation experienced.

 Can I file a lawsuit for wrongful termination?
 Before filing a claim, it is important to identify the law broken and establish the evidence you will use to prove your case.
-When you file lawsuit against employers for wrongful termination in FL, you will be required to verify your experience, therefore, the help of an attorney can be useful.
+When you file a lawsuit against employers for wrongful termination in FL, you will be required to verify your experience, and therefore, the help of an attorney can be useful.